Kelly Osbourne says she is ‘not doing so great’ after Ozzy’s death

 “It’s the hardest thing I’ve ever been through in my life, but I’m getting through, and we’re doing everything we can to try and just live in his legacy and be happy.”

-The tribute performance will feature rapper Post Malone, Andrew Watt, Red Hot Chilli Peppers drummer Chad Smith and Guns And Roses members Duff McKagan and Slash.
+The tribute performance featured rapper Post Malone, Andrew Watt, Red Hot Chilli Peppers drummer Chad Smith and Guns And Roses members Duff McKagan and Slash.

 On the performance, Kelly added: “It means more than I can express into words to see his peers in this community cherish him in such a way and a way that he deserves, and it’ll be very emotional.